1,359 undergraduate students, 44% male, 56% female; 42 states, 40 countries.

-73.7 percent of the students live in college-owned, -operated, or -affiliated housing and 26.3 percent of students live off campus.
-Students live on campus in one of the single-gender or coed residence halls.
+66% of the students live in college-owned, -operated, or -affiliated housing and 34% of students live off campus.
+Students that live on campus reside in one of the single-gender or co-ed residence halls, with dedicated wings for men and women.

 NAIA Division I, 7 Varsity Sports: